How To Move To Mexico – Perfecto

 OK, so why am I moving to Mexico?

-I grew up in New York City.
-Went to college in Boston and San Francisco.
-Then moved back to New York, to Minneapolis, to New Jersey when we had kids, to London, and back.
-And, 15 years ago my family split from post 9/11 New York metro to go to Bend and then Portland, Oregon.
-Was it genes?
+I grew up in New York City, went to college in Boston and San Francisco, and then moved back to New York, to Minneapolis, to New Jersey when we had kids, to London, and back.
+And 16 years ago, my family split from the post-9/11 New York metro to go to Bend and then Portland, Oregon.
+Was it our moving-on genes?
 Wanderlust?
 Career building?
 I think all of the above.

 Why Mexico?